fassko/fassko.github.io/Content/blog/solidity-erc-721.md

 ## Metadata extension

-A commonly used ERC-721 extension is to describe metadata in a JSON format.
-It represents information about the token, like name, symbol, and token URI.
-Using this extension crypto wallets can ask for this information using three functions:
+A commonly used ERC-721 extension describes metadata in a JSON format.
+It represents information about a token, like a name, symbol, and token URI.
+Using this extension, crypto wallets can ask for the information using three functions:

 * `function name() external view returns (string _name)` returns a descriptive name;
 * `function symbol() external view returns (string _symbol)` returns token symbol;